Services

 • GST, PST, and HST

-• Costs outside the project term
+• Costs incurred outside of the project term

-• Hosting, food, alcohol, and non-alcoholic beverages
+• Expenses for hosting, food, alcohol, and non-alcoholic beverages

 Processing and Agreement